 LC State is excited to welcome students back and resume in-person instruction.
 The college will offer a blend of protocol compliant (i.e., adjusted room capacities to allow for social distancing) face-to-face instruction, an expanded number of remote learning options, and hybrid educational experiences this fall.
 All courses will maximize the use of LC State’s brand new learning management system Canvas, so that, should the need arise, a pivot to remote delivery could be executed without class disruption.
 Instruction will be guided by the Fall 2020 Instructional Delivery Plan.
 To encourage students to avoid classes if they have symptoms of illness, faculty will be told to accommodate students who need to miss class meetings due to illness.

-LC State will require all faculty, staff, students, and campus visitors to wear face coverings when inside buildings and outside when social distancing cannot be maintained.
+[Updated Sept.
+8] LC State requires all faculty, staff, students, and campus visitors, at all its locations, to wear a face covering when inside buildings, and also outside when social distancing cannot be maintained.
+The effectiveness of face shields continues to be evaluated by the CDC.
+As such, LC State will approve the use of face shields only under special circumstances.
 Though students and employees are expected to provide their own, face coverings will be provided to guests who do not have one and to students in the event they do not bring their own.
+View CDC Guidelines for Selecting, Wearing and Cleaning Face Coverings.

 Transition to Remote Delivery after Thanksgiving